This guide explains the steps you need to move a Virtual Machine Image to Another Host Using GNOME Boxes.

 - Copy the libvirt configuration XML from the below path to your new host’s same location.

-- In the above path, you should be seeing separate xml files for each of your virtual machines.
+- In the above path, you should see separate xml files for each of your virtual machines.
 Copy the one you need.

 - Open the below file in your current system.